zerotier/ZeroTierOne/netconf-service/redis-schema.md

 ### zt1:network:\<nwid\>:ipAssignments

 This is a hash mapping IP/netmask bits fields to 10-digit ZeroTier addresses of network members.
 IPv4 fields contain dots, e.g. "10.2.3.4/24" or "29.1.1.1/7".
 IPv6 fields contain colons.
-Note that IPv6 IP abbreviations should *not* be used; use \:0000\: instead of \:\: for zero parts of addresses.
+Note that IPv6 IP abbreviations must *not* be used; use \:0000\: instead of \:\: for zero parts of addresses.
 This is to simplify parser code and canonicalize for rapid search.
 All hex digits must be lower-case.

 This is only used if the network's IPv4 and/or IPv6 auto-assign mode is 'zt' for ZeroTier assignment.
 The netconf-master will auto-populate by choosing unused IPs, and it can be edited via the API as well.